heartly/heartly/packages/eslint-config-typescript-react/README.md

 This usually has to do with:
 -  `eslint` or `prettier` packages referenced incorrectly in the `package-lock.json` or `yarn.lock`.
 Run `rm -rf yarn.lock package-lock.json` and `npm i` or `yarn`.
--  The `eslint` script needing to be updated or more files needing to be added to the `.eslintignore`.
+-  The `eslint` script needs an update.

 ~Fin 👨‍🎨